coda/packs-sdk/docs/reference/sdk/types/ParamValues.md

 Ƭ **ParamValues**<`ParamDefsT`\>: { [K in keyof ParamDefsT]: ParamDefsT[K] extends ParamDef<infer T\> ?
 TypeOfMap<T\> : never } & `any`[]

+The type for the set of argument values that are passed to formula's `execute` function, based on the parameter defintion for that formula.

 #### Type parameters

 | Name | Type |